bartonhammond/snowflake/README.md

 Navigation is handled with [React Native Router Flux](https://github.com/aksonov/react-native-router-flux)

-Using [Redux](https://github.com/reactjs/react-redux) and [Immutable](https://facebook.github.io/immutable-js/), the state of the application is testable with Jest, currently at 80% coverage.
+Using [Redux](https://github.com/reactjs/react-redux) and [Immutable](https://facebook.github.io/immutable-js/), the state of the application is testable with
+[Jest](https://facebook.github.io/jest/), which includes [Snapshot tests](http://facebook.github.io/jest/blog/2016/07/27/jest-14.html) currently with 85 tests and 90% coverage!!!

 Snowflake supports Hot Reloading of its state.
 Snowflake uses CI with [Bitrise.io]( https://www.bitrise.io) and has extensive docs and 45+ min of video demonstating implementation.